-One last very interesting aspect of the revelation is the way in which its prophesy of the restoration of Judah parallels the restoration of the American Ephraimic Church and original Christian Church.
-(See my synopsis for a run-down of these events.)
+One last very interesting aspect of the revelation is the way in which its prophecy of the restoration of Judah parallels the restoration of the American Ephraimic Church and original Christian Church.

 -Just as Christ and the original 12 apostles began their ministry about 40 years before the beginning of the 70 period of Roman destruction of Israel (beginning at siege of Titus in 70AD through the Jewish-Roman Wars ending in 135 AD), also just as Jeremiah, Zephaniah, Nahum, Habakkuk, Ezekiel and Daniel all prophesy either in the 40 years leading to the Babylonian destruction of Jerusalem or during the 70 Israeli exile in Babylon— so too is the modern nation of Israel prophesied to be attacked and brought captive around 40 years after John Ben Kathryn received his revelation, beginning a 70 year period of captivity wherein the Lord will “raise up prophets as the dust to afflict this generation” in order to establish the religious movement.